 Why Play is important in Early Childhood

-According to research, play is an essential aspect of the development of key skills including social, behavioural, language, and cognitive.
-These skills developed through play as young learners will grow into beneficial and essential skills used not only throughout childhood but also into adulthood.
+According to research, play is essential to developing critical skills, including social, behavioural, language, and cognitive.
+These skills acquired through play as young learners will grow into beneficial and essential skills used not only throughout childhood but also into adulthood.

-An early childhood education setting should be a place where children discover a love for learning through a variety of play experiences.
+An early childhood education setting should be where children discover a love for learning through various play experiences.
 Current research shows how play has changed and even been eliminated in many early childhood settings.
 The benefits of play are crucial to allowing a child to develop appropriately.
-Children’s early years should be about fostering and developing their curiosity through a wide variety of play experiences.
+Children’s early years should foster and develop their curiosity through various play experiences.

-Maria Montessori believed that play is “child’s work,” meaning that children are working when they are learning to eat with utensils.
-They are playing when they are provided with the opportunity to create their own utensils out of a variety of materials (wood, glue, string, tape).
+Maria Montessori believed that play is “child’s work,” meaning that children work when they learn to eat with utensils.
+Instead, they play when they are provided with the opportunity to create their own utensils out of various materials (wood, glue, string, tape).
 By adhering in some ways but not others to a tight, overall structure, Montessori education resembles playful learning.
 The Montessori approach valued the importance of play for learning.
 Believe that each child has an innate drive to explore and learn from their environment and acknowledge play as the ideal way to provide that opportunity.